 Everyone has a right to an interpreter when applying for health insurance or seeking health care, at no cost.

-- programs providing health services necessary to protect life or safety: emergency medical, food or shelter, mental health crisis, domestic violence, crime victim assistance, disaster relief
+- Programs providing health services necessary to protect life or safety: emergency medical, food or shelter, mental health crisis, domestic violence, crime victim assistance, disaster relief

-- treatment for an emergency medical condition under “emergency Medicaid,” including labor and delivery for pregnancy
+- Treatment for an emergency medical condition under “emergency Medicaid,” including labor and delivery for pregnancy

 More options may be available in your state; check with a trusted local health care provider or with an immigrants’ rights or health advocacy group.
-Note that currently five states and the District of Columbia provide state-funded Medicaid or CHIP coverage to children and youth regardless of immigration status (the states are California, Illinois, Massachusetts, New York, Washington); and sixteen states and the District of Columbia provide pregnancy-related services to pregnant women regardless of immigration status.
+Note that currently, five states and the District of Columbia provide state-funded Medicaid or CHIP coverage to children and youth regardless of immigration status (the states are California, Illinois, Massachusetts, New York, and Washington); and sixteen states and the District of Columbia provide pregnancy-related services to pregnant women regardless of immigration status.
 More information is available at www.nilc.org/healthcoveragemaps/ and www.nilc.org/medical-assistance-various-states/.

 Health care providers should not ask for immigration status information.

 Under federal law, hospitals with emergency rooms must screen and treat people who need emergency medical services regardless of whether they have insurance, how much money they have, or their immigration status.
 Similarly, anyone can seek primary and preventive health care at community health centers regardless of whether they are insured, their ability to pay, or their immigration status.